[Q32] The Craziest Cases – Double Homicide and Jon Benet Ramsey Case

 Important clarification

-People love dramatic criminal stories, but the truth is most documented cases are civil disputes.
+People love dramatic criminal stories, but the truth is, most documented cases are civil disputes.
 A lot of them are about money—business conflicts, estate issues, contracts, and people suing each other.
 They’re real, they’re important, but they wouldn’t always make great TV.
+That steady work is what keeps the lights on, and it’s also why having trained, court-qualified handwriting experts available across the United States and internationally matters so much.

-If you’re in a legal case where handwriting, signatures, or questioned documents matter, you need someone who can evaluate the evidence and present findings in a way the court understands.
+If you’re involved in a legal case where handwriting, signatures, or questioned documents are at issue, reach out to us at handwritingexpertusa.com.
+We’ll evaluate the evidence and present our findings in a way the court can understand and rely on.

 Frequently Asked Questions